giaccone/senn/README.md

     * Python SENN: 0.681 mA
     * Fortran SENN: 0.68 mA

-It is necessary a small difference (0.681 A vs 0.68 A) in the magnitude of the stimulus for a perfect overlap the curve.
-Likely for some difference in the solution of the difference equations of the model.
+It is necessary a small difference (0.681 A vs 0.68 A) in the magnitude of the stimulus for a perfect overlap the curves.
+Likely for some difference in the solution of the differential equations of the model.
 Results are shown in Figure 1.

 <p align="center">